Koha-Community/kohadocs/source/tools.rst

 |image246|

-Enter a list name and save the list.
+Enter a list name.

+Checking the 'Shared' box will make this list visible to all users with the :ref:`manage_patron_lists permission <granular-tools-permissions-label>`.

+Save the list.

 |image247|